-Only upon her passing did contributing editor Rick Hamlin understand the gifts given to his friend's mother.
+Only upon her passing did Rick Hamlin grasp the talents of his friend's mother.

 Charley was one of my closest pals in college.
 We sang in a small, all-male, close-harmony group, and his mom, Mrs. Osborn, was one of our biggest fans.

 “Mom studied voice at Juilliard,” Charley used to remind us, a fact that barely registered with me.
 When you’re 20 years old, what some parent did when they were 20 years old seems like ancient history.